 There are two main walking routes for parents dropping off children, the main vehicular entrance and via a long pathway to the south of the site.
 There is one accessible parking space provided.
 The school is likely to be very difficult to access by people with mobility disabilities if they do not have vehicular transport due to the topography of the site.

-For more information about our approach to SEN please read our SEN Policy.
+For more information about our approach to SEN please read our SEN Policy below.

 Class teachers are responsible for the day to day support for all children in their class.

-Mrs Whish (KS1) and Mrs Lewis (KS2) are our school Special Educational Needs Co-ordinators.
-(SENCO’s).
+Mrs Lewis is our school Special Educational Needs Co-ordinator.
+(SENCO).

 This stands for Special Educational Needs Coordinator.